 Our providers, not your insurance company, makes medical decisions and recommendations about what will benefit your health.

 Some services, tests or therapies recommended by your provider may not be covered by your insurance policy.
 When you have a test or treatment that isn’t covered, your insurance company won’t pay the bill.
 You can still obtain the treatment your doctor recommended, but you will have to pay for it yourself.
 Claims may not be resubmitted with different codes if they have been denied for lack of coverage.

 Because insurance is a contract between the patient and the insurance carrier, we DO NOT check verify coverage.
 As a courtesy we will submit your claims directly to any Contracted Insurance Provider, provided the information we have obtained from you is accurate and complete, the patient assumes responsibility for all unpaid balances, co-payments, and deductibles due, as well as any non-covered service by the insurance company, including cost of collection.
 It is the patient’s responsibility to provide the most current insurance information to our office at the time services are rendered.
 A rebilling charge of $10.00 will be added if claims need to be resubmitted to the correct insurance company.

 It is your responsibility to know the limits and exclusions to your insurance coverage.

 PAYMENT: If we do not have a copy of your insurance information and proper ID at the time of the visit, you will be charged for the full visit at that time.

 We accept cash, checks, Visa, Mastercard and Discover.

 24 Hour Cancellation Notice

-A fee of $100 will be charged for cancellations or no shows made less than 24 hours from your first scheduled appointment.
-Future appointments will be assessed $75 for the same.
+You will be charged for the full price of a visit for Cancellations or No Shows made less than 24 hours from your scheduled appointment.